-Born in Ireland in 1839, Jerry McAuley never knew his father.
-Since his mother was unable or unwilling to care for him, he went to live with his grandmother at an early age.
-One of his earliest recollections was of his grandmother on her knees praying the rosary.
-He would throw things at her, and she would get up and curse at him.
+Born in Ireland in 1839, Jerry McAuley never met his father, and his mother was unable or unwilling to care for him, so he went to live with his grandmother at an early age.
+One of his earliest recollections was of his grandmother on her knees, praying the rosary.
+When he threw things at her, she would get up and curse him.

-Growing up with no supervision, he roamed around stealing and causing trouble wherever he went.
-At 13, Jerry was packed up and sent off to New York to live with his sister and brother-in-law.
-This arrangement didn’t last very long; he soon moved out and lived with a family on Water Street in the slums of Lower East Side New York.
-Thievery was his main “occupation”; he stole to buy clothes and drink.
+Growing up without supervision, he roamed the streets, stealing and causing trouble wherever he went.
+At 13, Jerry got packed up and sent off to New York to live with his sister and brother-in-law.
+That didn’t last long, and he moved out to live with a family on Water Street in the slums of Lower East Side New York.
+Thievery was his main “occupation;” stealing to buy clothes and drink.

-During this train ride was the first time in his life he had felt sorrow to the degree that he was willing to do something he had never done before: Obey rules.
-Jerry concluded that the only way he could get someone to listen to his story of innocence and help him was to follow the prison rules.
-Even though he knew he had done enough wrong in the past to deserve his sentence, he did not want to accept his loss of freedom without trying to do something about it.
-Born out of hopelessness and indignation, this feeling was nevertheless the first step to his later conversion.
+During his commute to the prison, for the first time in his life Jerry felt sorry to the degree that he was willing to do something he had never done before: Obey rules.
+Jerry concluded that the only way he could get someone to listen to his story of innocence and help him get justice, was to follow prison rules.
+Even though he knew he had done enough wrong in the past to deserve this sentence, he refused to accept his loss of freedom without trying to do something about it.
+Born out of hopelessness and indignation, this feeling was the first step to his later conversion.

-Designed at the end of the 18th century, Sing Sing was a dark and damp maximum-security prison where talking was not permitted and torture was rampant.
-The coffin-like cells were 3 feet by 3 inches wide, 6 feet by 7 inches high, and 7 feet deep.
-There were no windows in the cells and merely a bucket for plumbing.
-The odor was so rank it was hard to breath at times and the mice, cockroaches, lice, fleas, and bedbugs were everywhere.
+Designed at the end of the 18th century, the dark and damp maximum-security prison did not permit talking and had a well-earned reputation for torture.
+The coffin-like cells measured 3 feet by 3 inches wide, 6 feet by 7 inches high, and 7 feet deep with no windows and only a bucket for plumbing.
+The odor made it hard to breath and mice, cockroaches, lice, fleas, and bedbugs infested everything.

-Jerry, assigned to hard labor in the carpet weaving shop, was a model prisoner for the first two years.
-He learned to read and write and he was allowed to use the library, which contained some religious material.
-But he opted to read cheap novels that were illegally sneaked into the prison.
-Eventually, like most prisoners of that era, his health began to fail.
-His restlessness and sullenness led to punishment, which worsened his health and made him even more bitter and hard-hearted.
+Jerry lived out the first two years of his sentence doing hard labor in the carpet weaving shop and behaving as a model prisoner.
+He learned to read and write and got permission to use the library, which contained some religious material.
+Opting to read cheap novels illegally sneaked into the prison instead, he became restless and sullen, and like most prisoners of that era, his health began to fail leading him to become more bitter and hard-hearted.

-After five years in prison, Jerry experienced the first of three significant events that would lead to a real life change.
-At a Sunday chapel service, he heard Orville Gardner testify of his Christian conversion.
-Jerry was moved to tears by this testimony.
-He knew Orville was sincere because he had been his associate in many corrupt deeds.
+After five years in prison, Jerry experienced the first of three significant events that led to life transformation.
+At a Sunday chapel service, he was moved to tears when he heard Orville Gardner testify of his Christian conversion.
+He recognized Orville’s sincerity they had previously collaborated in many corrupt deeds.

-The powerful testimony started Jerry’s search through the Bible for answers.
-Night after night he read, which led to a burning desire to experience the same change he had seen in Orville’s life.
-Some still small voice within him said, “Pray.”
-He didn’t know how to pray.
-The inner voice again said, “Don’t you remember the prayer of the publican, ‘God be merciful to me a sinner?’”
+That powerful testimony started Jerry’s search through the Bible for answers.
+Night after night he read, leading to a burning desire to experience the same change he had witnessed in Orville’s life.
+A still small voice within him said, “Pray,” but he didn’t know how to pray.
+The inner voice said, “Don’t you remember the prayer of the publican, ‘God be merciful to me, a sinner?’”
 The struggle went on and on.

 “It was as if God were fighting the devil for me,” Jerry later recalled.
 “To every thought that came up there came a verse of Scripture.”

 For three or four weeks, the mental struggle continued.
-Numerous times, he would get on his knees, but just as quickly jump up, unable to pray.
+Numerous times, he would get on his knees, before quickly jumping up, unable to pray.
 One day a female missionary came to the prison and talked and prayed with him.
-When he saw and heard her literally crying out to the Lord in prayer, it moved him beyond words and intensified his struggle.
+When he watched her literally crying out to the Lord in prayer, it moved him beyond words and intensified his struggle.
 That night, he resolved to stay on his knees until he found forgiveness.

 “All at once it seemed as if something supernatural was in my room,” he wrote in Transformed.
 “I was afraid to open my eyes.
 I was in an agony and the tears rolled off my face in great drops.
 How I longed for Gods mercy!
 Just then, in the very height of my distress, it seemed as if a hand was laid upon my head and these words came to me: ‘My son, thy sins which are many are forgiven.’
 I do not know if I heard a voice, yet the words were distinctly spoken in my soul.
 I jumped from my knees.
 I paced up and down my cell.
 A heavenly light seemed to fill it.
 A softness and a perfume like the fragrance of flowers.
 I did not know if I was living or not.
 I clapped my hands and shouted, ‘Praise God!
 Praise God!’”

-Even though there were to be many more years of drinking, fighting, and crime, Jerry always pointed to that night as his conversion to Christ.
+Even though there followed many more years of drinking, fighting, and crime, Jerry pointed to that night as his conversion to Christ.

-On March 8, 1864, Jerry was pardoned and set free.
-The 26-year-old set out to associate with Christians, but their “wavering, unstable, half-and-half faith staggered me.”
-The lessons he learned during this time later helped shape his style of operating the first rescue mission in North America.
+On March 8, 1864, Jerry received a pardon and was set free.
+The 26-year-old intended to associate with Christians, but their “wavering, unstable, half-and-half faith staggered me.”
+The lessons he learned during this time helped shape his operating style when he started the first rescue mission in North America.

 Near the end of the 1860s, a sort of revival, known as the John Allen Excitement, broke out in the Water Street district of New York.
-Henry Little befriended Jerry and was instrumental in getting Jerry and his girlfriend, Maria, to a Bible study and prayer meeting at the home of Mr. and Mrs. Franklin Smith.
+Henry Little befriended Jerry and played an instrumental part in getting Jerry and his girlfriend, Maria, to a Bible study and prayer meeting at the home of Mr. and Mrs. Franklin Smith.

 During the prayer time, Mrs. Smith fervently interceded on Jerry’s behalf, crying out loudly and weeping great tears.
-When Jerry saw how much the woman loved his soul, it broke the hardness of his heart that had crept back in over years of willful sin.
-He began to weep, and, with the urging of the other Christians, he cried out, “God, be merciful to me a sinner.”
+When Jerry saw how much the woman loved his soul, it broke the hardness in his heart that had crept back in over years of willful sin.
+He began to weep, and in response to the urging of the other Christians gathered, he cried out, “God, be merciful to me a sinner.”
 He repeated this over and over adding, “in Jesus’ name” until he felt a calm joy and cleansing.

 Franklin Smith described this life-changing event many years later: “There was a shock which came into the room, something similar to a flash of lightning, which everyone present saw and felt.
 Jerry fell down on his side prone on the floor with tears streaming from his eyes.
 ‘Oh Jesus, you did come back, you did come back,’ he cried, ‘Bless your name.’”
-Henry and the Smiths became frightened; they jumped from their knees and ran outside.
+Henry and the Smiths became frightened, jumped up and ran outside.

 Soon after this second life-changing event, God sent a very important person into Jerry’s life.
-Frederick Hatch was a self-made man whose shrewd business sense and tendency to be in the right place at the right time had lead him to great wealth.
-His Park Avenue Victorian home was the epitome of respectability.
+Frederick Hatch was a self-made man whose shrewd business sense and tendency to be in the right place at the right time had led him to great wealth.
+He owned a Park Avenue Victorian home that represented the epitome of respectability.

-Hatch became Jerry’s confidant, and, with unconditional acceptance, encouraged Jerry through some rough times in the next couple of years.
-From 1870 to 1872, Jerry worked at many jobs and lost most because of his bold testimony about Jesus as God prepared him for his future ministry.
+Hatch accepted Jerry unconditionally and became his confidant, encouraging him through some rough times over the next several years.
+From 1870 to 1872, Jerry worked at many jobs, losing most of them because of his bold testimony as God prepared him for his future ministry.

-This third significant life event led Jerry to raise money for a mission.
-With the help of Fredrick Hatch, in October 1872 he took possession of 316 Water Street.
-He used the money he had raised to repair the building and then opened Helping Hand for Men.
+Because of this third significant life event, Jerry began raising money for a mission.
+With Fredrick Hatch’s help, he took possession of 316 Water Street in October 1872, using the money he had raised to repair the building.
+Then he opened Helping Hand for Men.

-For the next 12 years, Jerry was instrumental in countless thousands’ conversions to Christ.
-The tender love and acceptance he showed to the down-and-out won over many souls.
-Hundreds of missions have launched and millions of lives have been transformed as a direct and indirect result of Jerry’s ministry.
+For the next 12 years, Jerry played an instrumental role in thousands of conversions.
+The tender love and acceptance he showed to the down-and-out won many souls to Christ.
+Hundreds of missions launched, and millions of lives have been transformed as a direct and indirect result of Jerry’s ministry.

 On a September afternoon in 1884, Jerry went to be with his Lord.
-His death was the result of tuberculosis he had contracted while in Sing Sing’s deplorable conditions.
-It seemed that all of New York came to his open-casket funeral to see this unique man who had the vision to open the first rescue mission for the people of the slums.
+His death came as a result of the result of tuberculosis he had contracted while in Sing Sing’s deplorable conditions.
+It seemed that all of New York came to the funeral of this unique man with the vision to open the first rescue mission in America.